 An amalgam filling contains between 120 and 570 mg of mercury, which is slowly released over time thanks to the effects of saliva, stomach acids, food, high temperatures, and more.

-It produces mercury vapors that are absorbed by the body day after day over the course of your lifetime, making these fillings a large source for continuous toxicity.
+It produces mercury vapors that are absorbed by the body day after day over the course of your lifetime, making these fillings a substantial source of continuous toxicity.

-Another serious health problem occurs when mercury crosses the placental barrier and reaches the central nervous system of the fetus during pregnancy.
+Another serious health problem can occur in pregnant women.
+It’s possible that mercury could cross the placental barrier and reach the central nervous system of the fetus.

 Mercury can also accumulate in the gastrointestinal tract, the mouth, the lungs, the thyroid gland, the pituitary gland, and more.